valheim-server-help/valheim-server-help.github.io/howCopyWorld.md

 # How to move a Valheim world save

-If you need to move a world save from one server to another this shouldn't be *too* painful ;)
+If you need to move a world save from one server to another, or from your local machine to a server, this shouldn't be *too* painful ;)

 The default location that Valheim saves world files is: